Avive Solutions – Our Promise to You

-Welcome to the first post in Revive’s blog series!
-My name is Sameer Jafri and I’m the Co-Founder & President/COO of Revive Solutions, Inc and the Co-Founder & President of Saving Hearts Foundation.
+Welcome to the first post in Avive’s blog series!
+My name is Sameer Jafri and I’m the Co-Founder & President/COO of Avive Solutions, Inc and the Co-Founder & President of Saving Hearts Foundation.
 For the last four years, I’ve been involved in Sudden Cardiac Death (SCD) prevention efforts, with the goal of working to significantly reduce the number of preventable deaths caused by SCA.

 Before going any further, I think it’s important to start by providing some context on SCA since it will be the primary topic of this blog series, and more importantly because it is an issue that is often misunderstood.

 Sudden Cardiac Arrest is a Big Problem, But What is It?

 Often confused with a heart attack, which is caused by a blockage in a blood vessel that leads to an interruption in the flow of blood (think an issue with the hearts “plumbing” system), SCA is caused by an abnormality in the heart’s electrical system and leads to sudden death.
 Picture this: a perfectly healthy looking person, running around on a basketball court, or walking between classes at school one minute, and then the next minute they have collapsed without warning and are unconscious.
 That’s SCA… and that’s what led to the tragic deaths of professional basketball player Zeke Upshaw, Max Druhl, and hundreds of thousands of people across the U.S.